pksrc/cloudtekki/content/posts/euc/uem-organization-groups.md

 ---
-title: "What are Organization Groups in Workspace ONE?"
+title: "Unpacking Organization Groups in Workspace ONE UEM"
 date: 2020-11-21T00:00:00-00:00
 draft: false
 categories: [UEM, EUC]
-author: Partheeban Kandasamy
-authorLink: "/about/"
 tags:
-- UEM
+- Unified Endpoint Management
-- EUC
+- End User Computing
 ---

-What are Organization Groups?
+What are Organization Groups in Workspace One UEM?

 What are the best practices with how to set Organization Groups up for our use case?